 - Los maestros (2017) see Dan Sommariva on Bandcamp

-- Dub Ninja and 3oB the AS-IO FILES (unreleased) limited run cd burns only
+- Dub Ninja and 3oB the AS-IO FILES (working title – unreleased) limited run CD burns only

-- and Agency Dub Collective (2004-2006).
-Digging under Babylon, Insurgency [see Agency Dub Collective on Bandcamp, itunes].
+- Agency Dub Collective (2004-2006).
+Digging under Babylon, Insurgency [see Agency Dub Collective on Bandcamp, itunes, spotify].